kishanagarwal101/wealthy_take_home/README.md

 # Async Prime Generator System

-This project implements an asynchronous prime number generator using FastAPI, Celery, and Redis.
+This project implements an asynchronous prime number generator using FastAPI, Celery, and Redis, with comprehensive observability (OpenTelemetry, VictoriaMetrics, Grafana) and load testing capabilities (Locust).

 ## Quick Start with Docker (Recommended)